el2718/sudoku/README.md

   * larger than 0, will present the eliminated puzzle has the same unique solution.
 The sequence of elimination is random.
 This can create a puzzle from a full filled sudodu, e.g. from a solution of another puzzle.

 ## Puzzles for test
-the solutions of puzzles 1-5 are unique, any puzzle with less than 17 non-empty elements not an unique solution.
+the solutions of puzzles 1-5 are unique, any puzzle with less than 17 non-empty elements can not have an unique solution.
 Any non-empty element of puzzles 3-5 can not be eliminated.

 * puzzle0.txt: all empty, has all solutions of all sudokus
 * puzzle1.txt: an easy case